remember what you study + Feel Confident your study strategies will lead to success

 So many of my students share they are putting in the time, working hard to go through their learning materials, and still coming up short at exam time, struggling to remember what they studied.
 It’s frustrating, embarrassing, and sucks the motivation out of you.

-The good news is this big problem has a very simple solution and it has a major impact on how quickly you are able to prepare at exafortime and how well you do on your exams.
+The good news is this big problem has a very simple solution and it has a major impact on how quickly you are able to do on your exams.

 The Problem With Only Working Forward